Muttalib--Borodin ensembles in random matrix theory --- realisations and correlation functions: The global density --- saddle point method

 is the Fuss--Catalan distribution supported on $I = (0, (1 + \theta)^{1 + \theta} \theta^{-\theta})$.
 The parametrization by Biane and independently Neuschel \cite{Bercovici-Pata99, Neuschel14} gives that for $x \in I$, there is a unique $\varphi \in (0, \pi/(\theta + 1))$ such that

 and which allows for the simple functional form

 With the meaning of $\rho^{\FC}(x)$ in (\ref{1.8}) so established, we now turn to our main task of this subsection.

 \begin{proof}[Proof of Proposition \ref{prop:global_density}] Our analysis, which is based on the method of steepest descents, is guided by a very similar calculation carried out recently by Liu, Wang and Zhang \cite{Liu-Wang-Zhang14} in relation to the global density for the squared singular values of a product $M$ standard complex Gaussian matrices.
 That these two computations should be closely related is not surprising upon recalling from Section \ref{S3.1} that the global density in the case $\theta = M \in \mathbb Z^+$ coincides with the global density for the squared singular values of a product $M$ standard complex Gaussian matrices.
+It turns out that if $\theta \geq 1$, our proof follows that in \cite{Liu-Wang-Zhang14} closely, and if $\theta \in (0, 1)$, we need to construct the contour $\Sigma$ in an alternative way, which we explain in the proof.
 As well as guiding our overall strategy, \cite{Liu-Wang-Zhang14} will be referred to for the proof of some technical bounds, which we omit below.

 Substituting $N\theta x^{1/\theta}$ for $x$ and $N\theta x^{1/\theta}$ for $y$ in \eqref{KK2} gives

 where

 The logarithm function takes the principal branch and we assume that the value of $\log z$ for $z \in (-\infty, 0)$ is continued from above, to remove ambiguity.
 To derive the asymptotics of $F(z; x)$, we denote